Score-Based Generative Models for PET Image Reconstruction: Numerical Experiments

 The results in Fig. \ref{fig:brainweb_no_lesion_2.5} show that the performance of the four SGM methods vary greatly for data of noise level 2.5 with no lesions. \PETDPS{} is the best performing method, consistently giving high PSNR, SSIM and low KLDIV values.
 However, it is also computationally the most expensive, requiring \num{1000} steps with back-propagation through the score model. \PETDDS{} preforms competitively with a much lower computational overhead of \num{100} steps without score model back-propagation. \NaiveOSEM{} performs well with regards to PSNR, but performs poorly in terms of data-consistency (KLDIV) and SSIM.
 As \NaiveOSEM{} computes the likelihood on an early-stopped OSEM image, increasing data-consistency ensures the reconstruction approaches the OSEM image.
 The maximum achievable likelihood of \NaiveOSEM{} does not give a KLDIV lower than the ``mean KL''.
 Hence it is not deemed a strong surrogate to the true likelihood computed on measurements.
 The \PETNaive{} reconstructions have substantially higher STD values.
 This is attributed to instability when computing the PLL gradient due to non-negativity projection directly applied on $\Bxt$.

 In Table \ref{tab:2d_without_lesion} we show quantitative results of the optimal penalty strength choice for each metric, and comparisons against \OSEMUNet{} and \LearnedPD{}.
 These supervised methods are trained on data with noise levels of 5, 10 and 50 without lesions.
 Using noise levels 2.5 and 10 in evaluation allows investigating the effect of OOD noise levels on supervised methods. \LearnedPD{} is the best performing method, giving the best SSIM at noise level 10, and best PSNR at both noise levels.
 Between noise levels 10 and 2.5 \LearnedPD{} observes a drop of 6.7\% and 6.6\% for PSNR and SSIM, whereas \PETDPS{} exhibits a drop of 3.4\% and 3.8\%, respectively. \PETDPS{} performs competitively across both noise levels and metrics, and gives the best SSIM value at noise level 2.5.
-Given this competitive performance and lower reduction in drop of quality metrics between noise level, \PETDPS{} is deemed more robust to different noise level.
+The competitive performance and the reduced performance drop of quality metrics, with increasing noise, provides evidence that \PETDPS{} is more robust to different noise levels.
 This may be attributed to the unsupervised nature of SGM methods.
 Namely, as they are not trained on data of given noise levels they are less affected by distributional differences in noise levels at evaluation and training stages.
+However, a more comprehensive study over a wider range of noise levels is needed to robustly support this observation.
+Interestingly, the standard deviation of the different samples is non-negligible in terms of PSNR, but the SSIM is nearly independent of the samples.
+The larger standard deviation for the PSNR is due to the different dynamic range, e.g., the maximum intensity varies between $11.89$ and $24.15$ for different slices at noise level $2.5$.
+We leave a full investigation of uncertainty quantification using SGM methods to future work.
+The supervised methods, i.e., PET-LPD and PET-UNet, perform better than score-based models for both noise levels.
+Note, this margin is larger for the in-distribution case, i.e., the noise level 10.

+In the table, we also observe a pronounced change in the selected $\lambda$ values between noise levels 2.5 and 10 for \PETDDS{}, especially when compared with other methods.
+This phenomenon is attributed to the following fact.
+In the experiments, the BSREM-like data consistency updates are run for $p$ steps, with a small $p$ (see Appendix~\ref{app:experimental_details} for the heuristic rule to determine $p$), not giving a converged MAP estimate, and there is an implicit regularisation that is proportional to the rate of convergence to noisier images.
+Hence iterative reconstructions at the noise level 2.5 fit to noise quicker, thereby necessitating much stronger regularisation than the noise level 10.

+In Table \ref{tab:petmethods_compared}, we compare the computing time for one single reconstruction. \PETNaive{} and \PETDPS{} are largely comparable in terms of inference efficiency, and are about ten times slower than \PETDDS{}.
+The difference in computing times can be attributed to the fact that \PETDDS{} requires fewer time steps; through the use of the accelerated DDIM sampling method.